 PSI recommends that topsoil, vegetation, roots, soft, organic, frozen, or unsuitable soils in the construction areas be stripped from the site and either wasted or stockpiled for later use in non-structural areas.
+In the event that roots/rootlets are observed within the existing soils, it would be acceptable for the soils to consist of 5 percent by volume of root/rootlets to be left in place of roots that are 1⁄4 inch or less in diameter.
+Larger roots or tree root bulbs should be removed and replaced with new structural fill as recommended below.
 A representative of the geotechnical engineer should evaluate and document the required depth of removal at the time of construction.